Loading...

 Portion Control

-Reduce the serving size of the bajra roti and palak paneer to manage the carbohydrate intake better.
+Reduce the portion size of the bajra roti and palak paneer.
+Eating smaller amounts can help mitigate the glucose spike.

-Include a source of lean protein like grilled chicken, tofu, or lentils to help stabilize blood sugar levels.
+Include a source of lean protein such as grilled chicken, tofu, or lentils.
+Protein can help stabilize blood sugar levels.

 Stay Hydrated